indexexchange/ht-wrapper-certification/README.md

 }
 ```
 Any returned creative code must be stored inside the global `creativeStore` object using some sort of unique id and size.
-The targeting keys should be the keys found in the `targetingKeys`.
-This should include the `omKey` or `pmKey` key for the cpm or deal as well as an `idKey` used to correlate the request with the creative to be used to retrieve the creative from the `creativeStore` object in the `renderAd` function if they partner is to win the auction.
-The targeting is passed to the `renderAd` function on a win, which is then used to retrieve the creative.
+The targeting keys should be the keys found in the `targetingKeys` object.
+This should include the `ix_prtn_cpm` for open/private market bids by price and `ix_prtn_dealid` for private market bids by deal id.
+The targeting key correlates the request with the creative retrieve from the `creativeStore` object in the `renderAd` function if the partner is to win the auction.
+Which is then passed to the `renderAd` function on a win, and used to retrieve the creative.
 Once all the demand has been gathered, the partner module should invoke the provided callback with the demand as an argument.

 #### Section I